-The human endocrine system secretes hormones directly to the circulation, so that these hormones will act on the specific receptors on specific cells to bring about necessary changes required for development in physical and psychological aspects, reproductive life, day to day well being, etc. The central control of the endocrine system is through neural, hormonal and humoral stimuli acting on the hypothalamus, which in turn activates the pituitary gland, which secretes the controller hormones required for the other endocrine glands.
-This happens most of the time, but not always.
-The thyroid and parathyroid glands are important components of the whole endocrine system of the human body, they need to be addressed and compared in the anatomical, physiological and pathological terms.
+The human endocrine system secretes hormones directly to the circulation.
+These hormones will act on the specific receptors on specific cells to bring about necessary changes required for development in physical and psychological aspects, reproductive life, day to day well being, etc. The central control of the endocrine system is through neural, hormonal and humoral stimuli acting on the hypothalamus, which in turn activates the pituitary gland, which secretes the controller hormones required for other endocrine glands.
+The thyroid and parathyroid glands are important components of the whole endocrine system of the human body.